rubensousa/Android_8.0_Accessibility_Crash/README.md

 - Compose could be adding a child self-reference when creating the accessibility nodes: a parent could be defining itself as its own children, which would cause an infinite traversal of the view tree. https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/ui/ui/src/androidMain/kotlin/androidx/compose/ui/platform/AndroidComposeViewAccessibilityDelegateCompat.android.kt;l=434;bpv=1

+## Temporary workaround

+This sample contains a `Android8FixComposeView` that disables the assist feature and accessibility calls for `dispatchProvideStructure`.
+The impact of this change was not thoroughly tested by me, but at least solves this crash.

+The workaround however doesn't work for the following Compose implementations:

+1. Dialogs
+2. Popups
+3. Modal Bottom Sheets

+All of the above create their own `AbstractComposeView` so developers can't modify its internal code to include the workaround

 ## Documentation